Sudanese NHS doctor 'betrayed' after being refused entry onto evacuation flight to UK

 However, this is a fraction of the thousands of British nationals thought to be in Sudan and there have been growing reports of situations like Dr Babikar's.

-Dr Baasher of the Sudanese Junior Doctor's Association added it will hit future recruitment to an already struggling health service.
+Dr Baasher of the Sudanese Junior Doctor's Association added it would hit future recruitment to an already struggling health service.

 "I think this will have an impact on international medical graduates wanting to join the NHS.
 They make up about 40% of the workforce and it will make other nationalities think twice about whether they want to work for the NHS."